Courts have considered the following factors as criteria for whether there exists a hostile working environment:

 - Whether the victim belongs to a protected class

 - Whether the conduct happened in the workplace

 - Whether the behavior was physical or just verbal

 - How severe or offensive the conduct was

 - Whether the actor was reprimanded

 This list is not exhaustive, however.
 And just because some of these criteria are met does not automatically make it a hostile working environment.
 Courts have stressed that it is a very factual inquiry.

 What is a hostile work environment?

 That behavior targets someone for being in a protected class.
-While many hostile work environment claims are for sexual harassment, behavior is inappropriate if a reasonable person with the targeted trait would find it offensive, intimidating, or hostile.
+While many hostile work environment claims are for sexual harassment, behavior is inappropriate if a reasonable person with the targeted trait would find it

 The victim of a hostile work environment does not necessarily have to suffer an adverse employment action, like a demotion.
 Simply being the target of hostile behavior that is severe or pervasive is enough.